bazelbuild/bazel/site/docs/glossary.md

 #### Artifact

-A file used or derived by Bazel.
+A source file or a generated file.
 Can also be a directory of files, known as "tree artifacts".
 Tree artifacts are black boxes to Bazel: Bazel does not treat the files in tree artifacts as individual artifacts and thus cannot reference them directly as action inputs / outputs.
 An artifact can be an input to